rstudio-conf-2020/time-series-forecasting/README.md

 3. Would you like to learn how to use some new tidy tools for time series analysis including visualization, decomposition and forecasting?

 ## Prework

+Attendees are expected to have R and RStudio installed on their own computers, along with the tidyverse, tsibble, tsibbledata, feasts and fable packages and their dependencies.

 \[ADD INFORMATION YOU WANT LEARNERS TO HAVE / STEPS THEY WANT THEM TO COMPLETE PRIOR TO THE WORKSHOP.
 THIS COULD BE A LINK TO A THREAD ON